 There are even sections where you can add newspaper snippets or old family recipes.
 And it doesn’t stop there!

-So, if you haven’t already researched your family tree but you are interested then why not buy a family history book template.
+So, if you haven’t already researched your family tree but are interested then why not buy a family history book template.

 These are great books where you don’t have to think about what should you include.